zhujun98/liso/docs/source/exp_scan.rst

 Parameter scan with DOOCS
 -------------------------

-In this section, we will performing parameter scan for the Injector of the European XFEL.
+In this section, we will be performing parameter scan for the Injector of the European XFEL.
 For how to build a machine interface which uses the DOOCS control system, please refer to :ref:`interface with doocs`.